NatePad/SERN-Auth-Template/README.md

 **Data validation** happens on both the front end in `/client/utils/inputValidator.js` for **good UX** and on the back end in `/middleware/inputValidator.js` to ensure **clean data**.
 Unique usernames and email addresses are verified with user friendly messages.

+Finally, **nodemailer** is used to send password reset emails with a clickable link that expires in 10 minutes.

 ## Technologies Used:

 * SQL database **CRUD functions** via [Sequelize ORM](https://sequelize.org/)